Hazem-Ben-Khalfallah/scrum-poker-planning/README.md

 # scrum_poker
-A tool which help to estimate effort or relative size of software development
+A tool which help to estimate effort or relative size in software development